The Dual Potential, the involution kernel and Transport in Ergodic Optimization: Abstract

 We would like to consider the transport problem from $\mu_{\infty,A}$ to $\mu_{\infty,A^*}$.
 In this case, it is natural to consider the cost function $c(x,y) = I(x) - W(x,y) +\gamma $, where $I$ is the deviation function for $\mu_{\infty,A}$, as the limit of Gibbs probabilities $\mu_{\beta A}$ for the potential $\beta A$ when $\beta \to \infty$.
 The value $\gamma $ is a constant which depends on $A$.
 We could also take $c=-W$ above.
 We denote by ${\cal K}={\cal K}( \mu_{\infty,A}, \mu_{\infty, A^*})$ the set of probabilities $\hat{\eta} (x,y)$ on $\hat{\Sigma}$, such that $ \pi_ x^* (\hat{\eta} ) = \mu_{\infty,A}, \, \, \text{and}\,\,\pi_ y^* (\hat{\eta} ) = \mu_{\infty,A^*} \,.$

 We describe the minimal solution $\hat{\mu }$ (which is invariant by the shift on $\hat{\Sigma}$) of the Transport Problem, that is, the solution of

 The optimal pair of functions for the Kantorovich Transport dual Problem is $(-V,-V^*$), where we denote the two calibrated sub-actions by $V$ and $V^*$, respectively, for $A$ and $A^*$.
-For a certain class of potentials $A$ we show that the involution kernel $W$ satisfies a twist condition and, finally, we analyze, in this case, if the support of $\hat{\mu }$ is a graph.
-We also analyze the question of finding an explicit expression for the function $f:\Sigma \to \mathbb{R}$ whose $c-$subderivative determines the graph.
+We show that the involution kernel $W$ is cyclically monotone.
+In other words, satisfies a twist condition in the support of $\hat{\mu }$ We analyze the question: is the support of $\hat{\mu }$ a graph?
+We also investigate the question of finding an explicit expression for the function $f:\Sigma \to \mathbb{R}$ whose $c-$subderivative determines the graph.